facebookresearch/DPR/README.md

 We provide all input and intermediate results for e2e pipeline for NQ dataset and most of the similar resources for Trivia.

 ## Misc.
 - TREC validation requires regexp based matching.
-We support only retriever validation in regexp mode.
-See --math parameter options.
+We support only retriever validation in the regexp mode.
+See --match parameter option.
-- WEbQ validation requires entity normalization, which is not included as of now.
+- WebQ validation requires entity normalization, which is not included as of now.

 ## Reference